TheQuail13/vue-card-carousel/README.md

 # Usage

-Most basic usage would be adding the component and passing in the array of items you want displayed. **Note you will need to set at minimum the height of the component, otherwise it won't display.
+Most basic usage would be adding the component and passing in the array of items you want displayed. **Note you will need to set the minimum height of the component, otherwise it won't display.
 The width will take up 100% by default.
 These can be easily configured via CSS.**

 ```
 <template>